staabm/staabm.github.io/_posts/2023-12-07-contribution-summary-2023.md

 }
 ```

-Getting this right additionally means that PHPStan gets smarter for the `!empty($variable)`-case and the null coallescing operator `??`.
+Getting this right additionally means that PHPStan gets smarter for the `!empty($variable)`-case and the null coalescing operator `??`.

 I have plans to work on `!isset($array['offset'])` and `!isset($object->property)` improvements in 2024.